brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ## <a name="Magic-Item"></a>Best Magic Items for Tanks

-Magic items can really complete a build, and Tanks are no exception.
+Magic items can complete a build, and Tanks are no exception.
 But before that, two quick words on magic items for Tanks.

 First is that defensive items are many in Dungeons &amp; Dragons, so those will be glossed over.
 Really, if any item boosts your defense, it can be a great magic item, and they're not worth mentioning individually.
 Enhanced armor and shields are top picks.

-Second is that, while defense-boosting magic items are many, you actually don't want to become this impervious super-tank.
+Second is that, while defense-boosting magic items are many, you don't want to become this impervious super-tank.
 Why?
 Because if the enemy can't hurt you, there's a good chance they're going to focus their efforts elsewhere.
 Also, if your DM knows they can't hurt you, they'll find ways around that.
 Defense is good, but too much defense can suck some of the fun out of the game.

 That said, here are some top picks for magic items for Tanks.

 ### <a name="Magic-Item-Belt-of-Dwarvenkind"></a>Belt of Dwarvenkind (Rare)

-Less necessary if your character is actually a dwarf, but this gives several bonuses that benefit Tanks.
+Less necessary if your character is a dwarf, but this gives several bonuses that benefit Tanks.
 More Constitution is always good, and unless you've hit 20, this will give you a boost.
 Poison resistance and advantage on saves against the poisoned condition are useful as poison is one of the more common types all through the game.
-Lastly, if your character doesn't have darkvision, this can give you that very handy skill.
+Lastly, if your character doesn't have darkvision, this can give you that useful trait.

 ### <a name="Magic-Item-Mantle-of-Spell-Resistance"></a>Mantle of Spell Resistance (Rare)

-This addresses one of the major weaknesses of most Tanks, and that is saving throws against spells, which bypass that really high AC you probably have.
+This addresses one of the major weaknesses of most Tanks, and that is saving throws against spells, which bypass that high AC you probably have.
 Your Constitution safes will probably be well, but Dexterity and Wisdom are pretty common saves, and there's the odd Charisma or Intelligence save that might devastate you.
 Gaining advantage on all saving throws against spells can improve your defense against spells by a hell of a lot.

 ### <a name="Magic-Item-Periapt-of-Wound-Closure"></a>Periapt of Wound Closure (Uncommon)